cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

     free mode, make sure that default Kubernetes services like ``kube-dns`` and ``kubernetes`` have the required label value.

+Neighbor Discovery
+******************

+When kube-proxy replacement is enabled Cilium does L2 neighbor discovery of nodes in the cluster.
+In some rare cases Cilium may leave stale entries behind in the neighbor table causing packets between some nodes to be dropped.
+To prevent Cilium from performing the neighbor discovery and instead rely on the Linux kernel to discover hosts on the same L2 network you can pass the ``--enable-l2-neigh-discovery=false`` flag to the cilium-agent.
+However note that relying on the Linux Kernel might also cause some packets to be dropped, e.g., a NodePort request can be dropped on an intermediate node (i.e., the one which received and is going to forward to a destination node which runs the selected service endpoint) if there is no L2 neigh entry in the kernel (due to the entry being garbage collected or that ARP resolution has not been done by the kernel).
+This is because Cilium does not drive the ARP resolution from the BPF programs.

 External Access To ClusterIP Services
 *************************************